awesto/django-shop/docs/reference/product-models.rst

 The timestamps for ``created_at`` and ``updated_at``; these are self-explanatory.

-A boolean field ``active``, used to signalize the products availability.
+A boolean field ``active``, used to signalize the product's availability.

 The attentive reader may wonder, why there not even fields for the most basic requirements of each sellable article, there is no product name, no price field and no product code.